Jock Sutherland

-John Bain Sutherland (March 21, 1889 – April 11, 1948) was an American football player and coach.
+John Bain Sutherland (March 21, 1889 – April 11, 1948) was a Scottish-American football player and coach.
 He coached college football at Lafayette College (1919–1923) and the University of Pittsburgh (1924–1938) and professional football for the Brooklyn Dodgers (1940–1941) and Pittsburgh Steelers (1946–1947).
 He was inducted into the College Football Hall of Fame in 1951.

 Biography

 A native of Coupar Angus in Scotland, Sutherland got his start in football by playing end at the University of Pittsburgh, commonly known as Pitt, under legendary coach Glenn Scobey "Pop" Warner.
 Sutherland was named an All-American and played on Pitt's national championship teams in 1915 and 1916.

 Sutherland also played on Pitt's undefeated 1917 team.
 The 1917 team was known as "The Fighting Dentists" because on occasion every position was filled by dental students.
 The dental students on the 1917 team included Sutherland, Katy Easterday, Skip Gougler, "Tank" McLaren and "Jake" Stahl.
 Sutherland also lettered in wrestling and captained the track and field team at Pitt for which he specialized in the hammer throw, discus, and shot put.
 He was also a member of the Sigma Chi fraternity, Psi Omega national dental fraternity, Omicron Delta Kappa, and the Druids Society, a secret society at the university.
 Sutherland graduated from the University of Pittsburgh's School of Dentistry, where he also held a professorship in the instruction of bridge and crown.